iqb/ecryptfs/README.md

 Everything after the `ecryptfs://` and the stream context is passed to `fopen()` so you can access encrypted files with all available stream wrappers in PHP.

-If you don't have a file put an open resource (e.g. a file opened via HTTP by Guzzle), you can pass the resource via the stream context:
+If you don't have a file but an open resource (e.g. a file opened via HTTP by Guzzle), you can pass the resource via the stream context:

 ```php
 <?php